 I – Introduction

 The Lord of the Rings is perhaps one of the greatest epics ever written, certainly the greatest epic from the 20th Century, and will go down in the history as one of the great works of English language literature.
-Like all great works there are many levels of understanding that apply – kids’ minds see an exciting adventure story, while the more educated perception sees profound metaphysical themes and a grand spiritual vision.
-Due to the large volume of the work, reading it once through is hardly enough, nor is seeing each film just once enough.
+Like all works of high caliber there are many levels of understanding that apply – kids’ minds see an exciting adventure story, while the more educated perception sees profound metaphysical themes and a grand spiritual vision; no doubt that children’s appeal to the story is that they too feel this aspect in some way.
+Due to the large volume of the work, reading it once is hardly enough, nor is seeing each film just once enough.
 The Lord of the Rings is a tale to read, reread (in full or in part) and to watch many times on the screen thanks to the superb film adaptations that came out between 2001 and 2003.
 This massive film project was produced as one film and then released in separate parts with each one roughly equating to its respective book.
 Due to the differences between the literary and film mediums, there are some apparent inconsistencies, though the extended DVD editions fill in many of these gaps.
 However, the most important thing is that the films are true to Tolkien’s themes, thus making most differences go virtually unnoticed by even many of those who read the books, though die hard fans have no doubt picked them out.

 This series of essays will not concern itself with those small matters and instead focus on the broad themes that run through the entire work.
 All story references will be to the film versions unless otherwise specified.